icons8/lunacy-docs/docs/autolayout.md

 **Some context:**

 When you make instances of a component (i.e. duplicate a component), you can make changes to these instances, creating overrides that don't affect the style of the main component.

-You can easily reset overrides by pressing the **Reset overrides** button (<embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" />) in the **Component** section of the Inspector.
+You can reset all overrides by pressing the **Reset overrides** button (<embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" />) in the **Component** section of the right panel.
 This reverts the instance to match the style of its main component once more.

-However, when you modify auto layout properties for a component instance, the  <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" /> button also appears in the Auto layout section of the Inspector.
+However, when you modify auto layout properties for a component instance, the  <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" /> button also appears in the Auto layout section of the right panel.

 Don't let this confuse you: